Home

 On the one hand, there is Hong Kong Disneyland, and what kid wouldn't be delighted to visit Mickey Mouse and all his friends?
 This park is a huge hit particularly with the people who travel here from the mainland and is going through a serious expansion.

 On the other hand, the locals seem to enjoy Ocean Park even more!
-This is an older establishment which has been loved by the locals for decades.
+This is an older establishment which has been beloved by the locals for decades.
 As the name would suggest, this park has an aquatic theme.
 As such, it doubles as a bit of an animal park.
 The exhibits focus on sea-living creatures, but there are land animals here as well.

 Nature